 Having an accurate compost thermometer can let you know precisely when you need to take action!

-Here’s how to measure the accuracy of your compost thermometer.
+Here’s how to test the accuracy of your compost thermometer.

 - Fill a glass with ice.